iainjreid/micro/packages/micro-queue/README.md

 This module aims to provide a basic, minimalist approach to synchronous queue management.
 Simply invoke the module directly with a function as it's first and only argument, and that function will be called as soon as possible (with respect to any functions that may already be waiting in the queue).

 ### Example usage
 Below is a very simple example on how best to use this module.
-For appearances sake, and to be in keeping with the philosophy of this module, the constant `q` is chosen, however, if a more expressive or verbose approach is favourable use `microQ` instead.
+For appearances sake, and to be in keeping with the philosophy of this module, the constant `q` is chosen, however, if a more expressive or verbose approach is favourable use `mQueue` instead.

 ```javascript
   const q = require('micro-queue');